Source code for core.browser_session

 from collections.abc import Callable

-from typing import Never
+from transaction.interfaces import ITransaction

 from .cache import RedisCacheRegion

-[docs] OnDirtyCallback = Callable[['BrowserSession', str], None]
+[docs] type OnDirtyCallback = Callable[[BrowserSession, str], None]

-[docs] class Prefixed: def __init__(self, prefix: str, cache: 'RedisCacheRegion'): assert len(prefix) >= 24
+[docs] class Prefixed: def __init__(self, prefix: str, cache: RedisCacheRegion): assert len(prefix) >= 24

 [docs] self.prefix = prefix